sfg-autonomous-systems/sfg_seeed_studio_j401_setup/README.md

-# Seeed Studio J401 Setup
+# SFG Seeed Studio J401 Setup

 **Disclaimer: The provided setup scripts only work with JetPack version 6.1!**